-The waters from the Great Miami River cause backwater flooding on Pleasant Run Creek for a distance of approximately one-half mile.
+The waters from the Great Miami River cause backwater flooding on Pleasant Run Creek for a distance of approximately 1/2 mile.
 It is in this reach and in the area along the east bank of the river that the greatest flooding occurs.

 The headwater flows from Pleasant Run also flood this area, but not to the extent and severity of the Great Miami River.
 Shallow flooding situations occur where water overtops the banks of Pleasant Run.

-To determine if you live in or own property in a flood hazard district, contact the development manager at 513-867-5345 or use our interactive maps and search for your address.
+To determine if you live in or own property in a flood hazard district, contact the Development Manager at 513-867-5345 or use our interactive maps and search for your address.

 The Development Services Department will provide free pamphlets covering items of interest to residents of flood hazard areas.
 Information can also be obtained at the Fairfield Lane Public Library.